Dolkar/Tephra/README.md

 read-only accesses, the library offers the much more convenient "export" mechanism.
 Once an image or buffer is written to by a prior command or pass, it can be exported for all future accesses of a certain type, for example as a sampled texture.
-In effect, this means that you generally need to specify if and how a resource is going to be read from inside your shaders after each time you write into it.
+In effect, this means that you generally need to specify if and how a resource is going to be read from inside your shaders in the future, after each time you write into it.

 Another system inherited from Vulkan is its binding model.
 By default, resources get bound as descriptors in sets, rather than individually.
 You can think of a material's textures - the albedo map, normal map, roughness map, etc -